rikby/ac-stubs/README.md

 ## Roadmap

+- [ ] Connect GitHub with PyPi and push builds automatically
-- Migrate function descriptions into the interface file.
+- [ ] Migrate function descriptions into the interface file.

 ## References